False tomodon snake: Characteristics

 The false tomodon snake is characterized by its coloration and number of scales.
-As part of the Tachymenis genus, it has morphological characters of maxillary teeth with grooved fangs, vertical pupils and symmetric nasal and anal scales.

-The false tomodon snake has 8 or fewer maxillary teeth with a distinguishing yellow line present along its dorsal with specifically 19 dorsals in its midbody.
+As part of the genus Tachymenis, it has morphological characters of maxillary teeth with grooved fangs, and a vertical pupil.
+The false tomodon snake has eight or fewer maxillary teeth.
+The body is marked dorsally by a distinguishing yellowish vertebral line.
+The dorsal scales are arranged in 19 rows at midbody.
+Adults have a total length (tail included) of about 45 cm.